January 3, 1777 - Princeton New Jersey

 Stop at the surgeons’ tent as the skilled workers deal with mishaps from muskets in the camp.
 This is not for the faint of heart or weak-stomached.
 Surgery is considered necessary to save a life but is extremely painful and risky without the use of anesthetic.

 Drama – 4 times per day

 Come see The Price of Liberty, the story of John Chilton, who died at the Battle of Brandywine in 1777.
-See the moving story reenacted in the Westminster Castle theatre.
-There is no additional cost for the drama, however you do need to reserve a time at the registration table, as the performances fill up quickly.
+See the moving story reenacted on our outdoor stage.
+Seating is limited, but you are welcome to sit on the grass or stand.